BenWiederhake/stackerhour/README.md

 ## TODOs

 * Fix intersections.
-Apparently I haven't fixed *all* causes yet.
+The paint-order calculation only takes the centers into account.
+How to fix that?
 * Make the boxes look more like letter blocks.

 ## NOTDOs